aridjayarecipes/cutesrecipes.web.app/content/post/1950-recipe-of-perfect-spaghetti-with-smoked-salmon-sweet-peas-and-avocado.md

 recipeinstructions:
 - "Drop the spaghetti into a pot of boiling salted water.
 Move on to making the sauce."
 - "Put a medium pan on medium-high heat.
 Add a good splash of extra virgin olive oil and throw in the onions and garlic.
 Sweat for 2 minutes until the onions are just softened."
 - "Add the salmon and give the pan a stir.
-Be gentle, you don't want to break up the beautiful fish.
+Be gentle, you don&#39;t want to break up the beautiful fish.
 After another 2 minutes, add the peas.
 After 1 minute more, stir in the cream.
 Add salt and pepper to taste, then turn the heat down to low.
 Return to the pasta, the noodles should be close to done."
 - "Once the noodles are cooked, add them to the pan of sauce.
 Be sure to drag a little pasta water with the spaghetti.
 Sprinkle on the cubes of avocado and toss everything gently."
 categories:
 - Recipe